developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/mx/overview/index.md

 * OS Updates
 * EMDK for Android Device Runtime Updates

-With each version of MX, new CSPs can be introduced, and pre-existing CSPs can also have new behavior.
-It is generally not found that MX updates will remove or change pre-existing behavior unless specifically noted.
+With each version of MX, new CSPs can be introduced and pre-existing CSPs are sometimes updated with new behavior.
+Updates to MX generally DO NOT remove or change pre-existing behavior unless specifically noted.